Ruelle-Pollicott Resonances for Manifolds with Hyperbolic Cusps

+Contrary to the ``classical'' Ruelle-Pollicott resonances, the definition of ``quantum'' resonances of the Laplace Beltrami operator $\Delta_N$ on a cusp manifold $N$ has been established for a long time starting with works of Maa{\ss}~\cite{Maass-1949} and Selberg~\cite{Sel69}.
+See the introduction of \cite{Lax-Phillips-Automorphic-76} for the constant curvature case, and \cite{CdV-81,Muller-83} for the variable curvature case.
+In fact the proof of our main result borrows ideas from the definition of quantum resonances (such as the compact Sobolev embedding, Lemma~\ref{lemma:compact-injection-H^1}).

-Let us shortly sketch the ingredients for proving the meromorphic continuation of the resolvent to the whole complex plane (Theorem~\ref{thm:continuation-resolvent}): As a first step we construct a family of \emph{anisotropic spaces} $H^{\mathscr{r}\mathbf{m}}$ that are adapted to the hyperbolic structure of the flow.
-These are Hilbert spaces of distributions on $M$, and $C^\infty_c(M)$ is dense in each $H^{\mathscr{r}\mathbf{m}}$.
+Let us shortly sketch the further ingredients for proving the meromorphic continuation of the resolvent to the whole complex plane (Theorem~\ref{thm:continuation-resolvent}): As a first step we construct a family of \emph{anisotropic spaces} $H^{\escapeparam\mathbf{m}}$ that are adapted to the hyperbolic structure of the flow.
+These are Hilbert spaces of distributions on $M$, and $C^\infty_c(M)$ is dense in each $H^{\escapeparam\mathbf{m}}$.
 They are an adaptation of the spaces defined by Faure-Sj\"ostrand \cite{Faure-Sjostrand-10} and Dyatlov-Zworski \cite{Dyatlov-Zworski-16}.
 Using a mix of their techniques we obtain much in the same way a first parametrix, which inverts $X-s$ up to a smoothing remainder.
 However, this parametrix is --- contrary to the compact case --- not sufficient for a meromorphic resolvent.
 Therefore, it was necessary to introduce another technique.
 We chose to use ideas from Melrose's b-calculus to deal with the explicit form of the generator $X$ in the cusp.
 From the very nature of these techniques, they work independently of the dimension of $N$.
-A priori, it \emph{should} also be possible to extend the results to the case of variable curvature tending to $-1$ in the cusp, if that convergence were regular enough.
+It is not entirely clear whether the technique could be applied or not to the case that the curvature is not exactly equal to $-1$ in the cusps, only \emph{close} to $-1$.
+However, by analogy to the resonances of the Laplace operators we conjecture that the meromorphic continuation to the full complex plane will not hold true when assuming only pinched negative curvature in the cusps.